ethan-hann/SurveyManager/docs/source/getting_started.rst

 .. important:: Only one of these connection dialogs can be opened at a time.
 If you try to open another one, a pop-up will show giving you an error.

 Once all required fields are entered, click the ``Test Connection`` button in the title bar of the dialog to begin connecting to the database.
-If no error occured, a new button will appear, ``Finished`` that will close the dialog and save the connection.
+If no error occurred, a new button will appear, ``Finished`` that will close the dialog and save the connection.

 .. image:: images/database_connection_success.png
   :width: 400